-Last Updated on September 27, 2022 by Ellen Christian
+Last Updated on May 5, 2023 by Ellen Christian

 Posts may be sponsored.
 This post contains affiliate links, which means I will make a commission at no extra cost to you should you click through and make a purchase.
 As an Amazon Associate I earn from qualifying purchases.

-When I was younger, I did fairly well in school.
-Unfortunately, I always seemed to struggle with math and science.
-I was much happier reading a book or learning about our past than I was trying to understand math and science.
 It appears that my son has developed my lack of interest when it comes to science because he is really struggling with that class.
 A great way to get kids interested in science is to help them understand how it really applies to their lives.
-After all, when I hear the word emulsion, it means nothing to me at all.
-When I see an emulsion, I begin to have an understanding.

 We all know that water and oil do not mix.
 Take a cup of water and a quarter cup of oil and place them in a jar and you’ll see what I mean.
 The oil just lays on top of the water and no matter how much you shake it up, they just don’t combine.